ON THIS PAGE: You will learn about the different types of treatments doctors use for people with pancreatic cancer. Use the menu to see other pages.

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.

-Immune checkpoint inhibitors, which include anti-PD-1 antibodies such as pembrolizumab (Keytruda), are an option for treating pancreatic cancers that have high microsatellite instability (MSI-H) (see Diagnosis).
+Immune checkpoint inhibitors, which include anti-PD-1 antibodies such as pembrolizumab (Keytruda) and dostarlimab (Jemperli), are an option for treating pancreatic cancers that have high microsatellite instability (MSI-H) or mismatch repair deficiency (dMMR) (see Diagnosis).
 Approximately 1% to 1.5% of pancreatic cancers are associated with high MSI-H.

 Different types of immunotherapy can cause different side effects.
-Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your doctor about possible side effects of the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.

 Physical, emotional, and social effects of cancer